blueskye16/blueskye16/README.md

 > - Create web front-end applications with ES6 standard JavaScript code, implement Web Components, Webpack and display dynamic data from Web API using AJAX
 > - Build front-end web applications that are responsive, easy to maintain, have native properties, can be tested and have good performance

-<h4>Revou Mini Course <a href="https://drive.google.com/file/d/1vfHp8_zdITi1gYkDLNIwyaCEgMOGPyBD/view?usp=drive_link" title="See Certificate"> ☑️</a></h4>
+<h4>MSIB Studi Independen Revou<a href="https://drive.google.com/file/d/1_PmHKL1wljE6DuBY0Q63Pz9yAiprRVjw/view?usp=sharing" title="See Certificate"> ☑️</a></h4>

-##### Data Analytic Program | May 2024
+##### Data Analytics and Gen AI | September - December 2024

-> In this data analysis training with RevoU MiniCourse, I learned and practiced the various requirements needed as a data analyst using SQL, Bigquery and Tableau Public.
+> In this data analysis independent study with RevoU, I learned and practiced the various requirements needed as a data analyst using SQL, Bigquery and Power BI.
 Here are the details:
 > - Learn about the steps to implement data analysis in various fields and gain insights for business needs
 > - Process data using SQL Bigquery, prepare datasets and convert them into valuable information
-> - Understand various types of data visualization and practice data visualization using Tableau Public
+> - Understand various types of data visualization and practice data visualization using Power BI
-> - Case study processing health data in West Java district using Tableau Public data visualization
+> - Case study using dummy data and produce meaningful visualization

 ___